Prime Minister Boris Johnson insists "there is a way" to avoid checks along the Irish border after Brexit.

 For it to work, the UK would need to persuade the EU to recognise it.

-One proposal, in the event of a no-deal Brexit, is to allow physical checks on animals and other goods to take place in "mobile units away from the border".
+Another solution that has been proposed is to allow agriculture checks to take place in "mobile units away from the border".

 However, existing EU law states that animal checks must take place at designated Border Inspections Posts (BIPs) "in the immediate vicinity of the point of entry" - which would include the Irish border.

 The EU says "geographic constraints" are the only exception (eg mountains, cliffs, valleys, rivers).
 In these cases, "a certain distance from the point of introduction may be tolerated."

 So getting the EU to allow checks to take place away from the border, for non-geographic reasons, would require a change in the rules.

 Mr Johnson has also suggested the idea of an all-Ireland food standards zone.
 In other words, Northern Ireland would keep the same food and animal standards as the Republic of Ireland after Brexit.